lileitech/LearnGC/README.md

 ### Matlab_script fold
 This fold includes some pre-processing scripts employed in AtrialJSQnet, and some of these scripts aimed to use the generated C++ tools mentioned in the C++ script fold.

+Besides, GenerateModelsFromLabels.cxx was used to convert 3D label into 3D mesh.

 ## Releated work
 You may also be interested in following papers: